-The Pediatric Pulmonary Function Laboratory, part of Hassenfeld Children’s Hospital of New York at NYU Langone, performs a series of breathing tests designed to measure the amount of air in the lungs and how well the lungs can move air in and out.
+The Pediatric Pulmonary Function Laboratory, part of Hassenfeld Children’s Hospital at NYU Langone, performs a series of breathing tests designed to measure the amount of air in the lungs and how well the lungs can move air in and out.

 On testing day, please follow these guidelines:

 - Bring a list of all medications your child is currently taking.

 - Bring any inhalers, pumps, or medications that your child is using, so we can review them together to ensure you’re using them in the most effective way.

 - If your child is not experiencing any symptoms on the day of the test, do not use a bronchodilator, such as Ventolin, ProAir®, Xopenex®, Advair®, Symbicort®, Dulera®, or others, in case your doctor wants to test your child using a bronchodilator.

 - Do not let your child drink any caffeinated drinks such as tea, hot chocolate, or soda as they can interfere with testing.